The Beautyful Ones Are Not Yet Born (album)

+Critical reception

 Calling it "one of Branford Marsalis' strongest of the 1990s", Scott Yanow notes in his AllMusic review: "His playing is often reminiscent in style (but not really sound) of John Coltrane, he is more concise and disciplined than in some of his early-'90s concert appearances and [h3] is at his most explorative on this inventive blowing session."
 Other reviewers concurred.
 People called Marsalis's tone "rich and round… his phrasing and rhythm beautifully fluid."
 Entertainment Weekly gave a slightly more nuanced review, calling the recording "a very long and uncompromising trio recital in which Marsalis [demonstrates] his own stunning command of tenor and soprano sax.
 Indeed, if anything the album is too pure: The strain of improvising with only the spartan sound of bass and drums for support ultimately gets wearying…"

 The album's title references the 1968 novel of the same name by Ghanaian writer Ayi Kwei Armah.